OAKO-UCONN/distributed-systems-journey/README.md

 ## What is this roadmap?

-This resource is my personal roadmap in order to become a **Distributed Systems Ph.D**.
+This resource is my personal roadmap in order to become a **Distributed Systems specialist**.

 This project aims to have a pragmatic and realistic approach.
 We will create a solid foundation, starting with practical knowledge, and build upon it until we achieve a Ph.D. level of expertise in Distributed Systems.